robertlunderwood/underwood-home/content/resume/index.md

 *Video Banking Teller,* Sep 2015 – Mar 2018

-* Consistently and accurately services banking needs remotely
+* Consistently and accurately serviced banking needs remotely
-* Promotes machine functions via branch visits, leading to a 75% increase in customer usage
+* Promoted machine functions via branch visits, leading to a 75% increase in customer usage
-* Built and maintains a new schedule template which reduces time spent completing schedules by 50%
+* Built and maintained a new schedule template which reduces time spent completing schedules by 50%

 **ALLEGHENY VALLEY BANK,** Pittsburgh, PA